 Drawing from our recent paper, Under the microscope, James Noble revisits the two main reasons we should be collecting impact data, and explains why they mean we should think before we measure.

-We researched the latest developments in theory and practice in measurement and evaluation.
-And we found that new thinking, techniques, and technology are influencing and improving practice.
 This report highlights 8 developments that we think have the greatest potential to improve evaluation and programme design, and the careful collection and use of data.

 Andrew Weston reflects upon the launch event of Inspiring Impact's new shared measurement report.
 There, some of the charities featured in the report explained how sharing information about their outcomes with similar organisations has helped them to improve their collective impact.